rogcg/sanctum/README.md

 Currently, _sanctum_ has two themes by default, **genesis** and **simple**, but you can create your own.

-**IF YOU ARE GOING TO CREATE A NEW THEME, FOLLOW THOSE LAYOUTS CODE, THERE ARE SOME DJANGO TAGS THAT YOU MUST RESPECT THE NAMES.**
+**IF YOU ARE GOING TO CREATE A NEW THEME, FOLLOW THOSE LAYOUTS CODE, THERE ARE SOME DJANGO TAGS THAT YOU MUST FOLLOW THE NAMES.**

 To create a custom theme, you must create a folder inside the `templates` directory, with the name of your theme.
 Each theme must have the same directory hierarchy, as you can see in themes `genesis` and `simple`, they both have the same hierarchy, **the hierarchy must follow this rule**: